DoubleCouponDay/Chunkus/README.md

 ## Debugging the C Algorithm

-You can use the Vectorizer_GUI to pause frame on a current iteration of the vectorizer algorithm.
+You can use `vec_step` GUI to step through frames on a specified iteration count of the vectorizer algorithm.

 First you must build using cmake from the root directory, then open the Desktop App by running this:

-    ./build/bin/Vectorizer_GUI
+    ./build/bin/vec_step